 This varies from language to language, i.e.,

-apt-get available at the outset for all capsules.
+pip for Python, CRAN for R, etc. APT is with available at the outset for all capsules.

 Further customization options

 Code Ocean also provides a more flexible Setup Script for dependencies not available through our native package managers.
-See Using the Setup Script for further customization.

 In addition to installing packages, package managers can also install additional languages.
 This can enable you to run analyses that require multiple languages in sequence.